cite-architecture/cite_test_ttl/README.md

 # cite_test_ttl

-A suite of test data in TTL for testsing implementations of CITE services.
+A suite of test data for testsing implementations of CITE services.